Carlos Brathwaite

-Carlos Ricardo Brathwaite (born 18 July 1988) is a cricketer from Barbados and a former captain of the West Indies Twenty20 International (T20I) team.
-He was a key member of the West Indies team that won the 2016 T20 World Cup, and his most notable innings was when he helped the team to win the 2016 ICC World Twenty20 Final with an innings of 34 not-out off 10 balls.
-Brathwaite hit the winning six to help the West Indies clinch their second T20 world title.
+Carlos Ricardo Brathwaite (born 18 July 1988) is a Barbadian cricket commentator and former cricketer.
+He briefly captained the West Indies in Twenty20 International (T20I).
+He was a key member of the West Indies team that won the 2016 T20 World Cup and is known for scoring 19 runs off the final over against England in the 2016 ICC World Twenty20 Final, ending with 34 runs off 10 balls.